pporrasebi/darkspaceproject/dsp_comparison/dsp_comparison_groups_enrichment_pres2.md

 ========================================================
 type: sub-section
 ## 5 Fractions: IMEx-curated interacting pairs
+the fraction of interacting pairs in a particular resource which are also in IMEx

 ![plot of chunk unnamed-chunk-17](dsp_comparison_groups_enrichment_pres2-figure/unnamed-chunk-17-1.png)

 ========================================================
 type: sub-section
 ## 6 Fractions: BioGRID-curated interacting pairs
+the fraction of interacting pairs in a particular resource which are also in BioGRID

 ![plot of chunk unnamed-chunk-18](dsp_comparison_groups_enrichment_pres2-figure/unnamed-chunk-18-1.png)

 ========================================================
 type: sub-section
 ## groups of resources enriched in curated interaction data (IMEx+BioGRID+GO IPI)
+Comparing groups of resources (Interactions, Pathways, Text-mining, Predictions) rather than individual resouces.
+Interacting pairs not publications are considered.

 ![plot of chunk unnamed-chunk-19](dsp_comparison_groups_enrichment_pres2-figure/unnamed-chunk-19-1.png)

 ========================================================
 type: sub-section
 ## groups of resources enriched in curated interaction data (IMEx+BioGRID+GO IPI)
+the fraction of interacting pairs in a particular group or a combination of groups which are also found in the interaction group (IMEx+BioGRID+GO IPI)

 ![plot of chunk unnamed-chunk-20](dsp_comparison_groups_enrichment_pres2-figure/unnamed-chunk-20-1.png)